NickFallman/rsschool-cv/cv.md

 * LinkedIn: [My Linkedin Pages](https://www.linkedin.com/in/valentine-garbuzenko-46134341/)
 * GitHub: [@NickFallman](https://github.com/NickFallman)

+## Job status

+Ready for hiring.
+Looking for a new, productive, stable and interesting job.

 ## Credo

 >*"If something can be automated, it must be automated".*
 >*"No limits for excellence".*

-### Favorite movie

-## Job status

-Looking for a new, productive, stable and interesting job.

 ## Milestones